shibarjun/Findaureus/README.md

 ## Demo

 To facilitate application testing, we offer several CZI extension image files consisting of tissue overview scans and detailed scans.
-These files are currently available to the public and can be found [here](https://github.com/shibarjun/Findaureus/releases/download/untagged-9eee0dd3fb29d6cdb9d4/Dataset.zip).
+These files are publicly available through the [GitHub repository](https://github.com/shibarjun/Findaureus/releases/download/v1.0.0/Dataset.zip) or open research repository.
 If you use this data for scientific publication or any other purpose, please cite this [article](https://www.mdpi.com/1422-0067/24/11/9762).
 Please note that all image files belong to the referenced research article.

 <p align="center">
 <img src = "https://github.com/shibarjun/FindAureus/blob/main/Images/Findaureus_Demo.gif" width="600" height="550" />